Skip to main content

 }

-Try to keep pipe! containing the smallest expression
+Try to keep pipe! to the smallest possible expression.

 pipe!(*$counter).map(move |counter| {